Alternative Education Loans

 THE APPLICATION PROCESS

 - Apply for the loan directly with the lender on their website or request a paper application.
 Some may let you begin the application process by phone.

 - The lender will check your credit worthiness and determine if you are eligible or need to obtain a co-borrower.

 - Submit any required documents to the lender.

 - After approval and all documents are on file with required signatures, the lender will notify SUNY Canton that the loan is ready to be certified.

 - The staff in the One Hop Shop will confirm your enrollment and certify the loan for an amount that fits into your educational cost of attendance (after you have completed the application and all paperwork for your federal student aid).
 Contact us if you are unsure of the maximum amount we will certify you for.

 - The lender will send payment directly to SUNY Canton on your behalf at the beginning of each semester.

 We hope you will carefully review the information and choose a lender that best suits your needs.
-Our guide does not list all available lenders.
-If you choose a lender not listed in the guide, be sure to ask questions and use the criteria listed in the guide to help you evaluate that loan program.
+If you choose a lender not listed in the guide, be sure to ask questions and use the criteria listed to help you evaluate that loan program.
 It takes most students at least 10 years to repay a loan after graduation, be sure to invest the time now in deciding which loan is best for you.
 If you have any questions regarding private alternative loans, please feel free to contact the One Hop Shop at any time.

 Please feel free to read our Code of Conduct - SUNY Student Loan Practices.